Microalgae DHA Lowers Triglycerides and VLDL-chloresterol

 Other research has established that the DHA derived from algae has the same beneficial effects and safety as DHA derived from fish oil.
 The body stores this long-chain fatty acid in the form of DHA, and converts DHA to EPA as needed.

 DHA stands for docosahexaenoic acid, an omega-3 fatty acid.
 Microalgae species Crypthecodinium cohnii, Nitzschia laevis and Schizochytrium spp. all produce algal DHA.
+The DHA microalgae are not genetically modified according to the leading producer.
+Algal DHA is also good for the brain according to other research.

 Bernstein AM, Ding EL, Willett WC, Rimm EB.
 A Meta-Analysis Shows That Docosahexaenoic Acid from Algal Oil Reduces Serum Triglycerides and Increases HDL-Cholesterol and LDL-Cholesterol in Persons without Coronary Heart Disease.
 J Nutr.
 2012 Jan;142(1):99-104.